gadget78/ledger-live-toml-updating/README.md

 Optional text editor: nano

-If you want to use this JUST for you Node, then you can do that by JUST using the updater.py file. and running python3 update.py
+If you want to use this JUST for your Node, then you can do that by JUST using the update.py file. and running python3 update.py
 Upload Pre-existing Files: Upload update.py and listener.py to the validator server or use nano to create these files and paste the contents accordingly, or you can git clone.

 ### Editing update.py: